youngdrizzy1/Online-Retail-Store/README.md

 3. **Improve Marketing Campaigns:** Personalize recommendations based on customer clusters.
 4. **Monitor Sales Trends:** Use sales forecasting insights for proactive decision-making.
 5. **Enhance Customer Retention:** Identify at-risk customers and implement engagement strategies.

-This structured report provides a comprehensive overview of the analysis conducted and the business implications derived from the data.
-The next step is preparing the presentation slides to summarize these findings effectively.